kolonialno/velo-action/README.md

 # Velo action

-This actions generates a semantic version using [GitVersion](https://gitversion.net/docs/) and triggers a deploy to [Octopus Deploy](https://octopusdeploy.prod.nube.tech/app#/Spaces-1).
+This actions generates a semantic version using [GitVersion](https://gitversion.net/docs/) and triggers a deploy to Octopus Deploy.

 This action does the following:

-- Generate gitversion > appversion.json
+- Generate a semantic versioning using gitversion
-  generate releasenotes.md
-  generate appversion.txt
-- build and push image (support multiarch builds)
-- upload files to velo bucket
+- Upload build artifacts to the Velo bucket
-- trigger octo deploy-release
+- Create a release in Octopus Deploy
+- Triggers a deploy of the release

 ## Usage